Skip to content

 Computer Science, UNC Charlotte

-I am an assistant professor of the Computer Science Department and a director of the VizUS lab at Utah State University.
-I am also an adjust professor in the Computer Science Department at the University of North Carolina at Charlotte and an affiliated faculty member of the Ribarsky Center for Visual Analytics (the Charlotte Visualization Center).
-My main research interests are Interactive Visual Analytics, Human-Computer Interactions, 3D User Interfaces, and Virtual Environments.
-My research has been funded by NSF, DHS, and EPRI.
-I received his Ph.D. in Computing and Information Systems from UNC Charlotte in 2013.
+I am an assistant professor of the Computer Science Department and the director of the VizUS lab at Utah State University.
+I am also an adjunct professor in the Computer Science Department at the University of North Carolina at Charlotte and an affiliated faculty member of the Ribarsky Center for Visual Analytics (the Charlotte Visualization Center).
+My main research interests are Interactive Visual Analytics, Human-Computer Interactions, eXtended Reality (XR), and Immersive Analytics.
+My research has been funded by NSF, DoD, DHS, and EPRI.
+I received my Ph.D. degree in Computing and Information Systems from UNC Charlotte.

 Isaac Cho, Ph.D.